bbaburaj/cst598/Servlets-Task2/README.txt

 Remembering your last visit
 ******************************************************************************************
-The website remembers your visit until the session is completely closed (all tabs are closed) The website also remembers students who are registered already.
+The website remembers your visit until the session is completely closed (all tabs are closed) The website also remembers students who are registered already based on their id.

 Searching the information
 ******************************************************************************************